notdodo/rsa-rust/README.md

 # rsa-rust
-Simple and unefficient multithreaded (CPU) implementation of RSA bruteforcer
+Simple and unefficient multithreaded (CPU) implementation of a integer factorization bruteforcer